-Today's Date Victim's Name: Current Address of Victim: Name of Person Completing This Form: Names of Person(s) Living with the Viction m Phone Number of Vi ctim: l ( ) 🗆 V Work ( ) Email address of Vic tim • rator (Note: The Victim is required to pro • e name of the perpetrator is safe to prov ide, and is known to the victim.)
-Does the Victim currently live with the ntly live with the Perpetrator's Relationship to Victim (if any): Perpetrator?
-Description of Incid ent 1 The Victim may provide a description of each incident on a separate sheet if more space is needed.
-Date(s) the Incident (s): Location of Incident :(s): Description of Incident(s) (This description may be used by the owner or manager for purposes of evicting the perpetrator.
-Be as descriptive as possible.):
+Today's Date Victim's Name: Current Address of Victim: Name of Person Completing This Form: Names of Person(s) Living with the Victin m Phone Number of Victim: Name of the Perpetrator (Note: The Victim is required to provide the name of the perpetrator only if the name of the perpetrator is safe to provide, and is known to the victim.)
+Perpetrator's Relatio Perpetrator's Relationship to Victim (if any): Does the Victim curre Perpetrator? ntly live with the Description of Incident 1 The Victim may provide a description of each incident on a separate sheet if more space is needed. (s): Location of Incident (s): Date(s) the Incident . , ent(s) (This descript ne owner or manager fo or purposes of Description of Incide ent(s) (This descript or purposes of collecting, reviewing, and reporting the data.
+The information provided is to be used by the housing provider to request certification that the applicant or tenant is a victim of domestic violence, dating violence, sexual assault, or stalking.
+The information is subject to the confidentiality requirements of VAWA.
+This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and Budget control number.